hzdg/cas-maestro/readme.txt

 3. Mailing options

 == Changelog ==

+= 1.1.1 =
+* CAS Server Path is no longer a mandatory field

 = 1.1 =
 * Bypass to the CAS authentication implemented using a query parameter